bitforce/Coinwrap/README.md

 functionality for extracting crypto-market data.

 _This project was inspired by Martin Simon's_ [coinmarketcap-api][2] _; make sure to
-hit his Gitub up and check out other cool projects_.
+hit his Gitub up and check out his other cool projects_.

 [a]: http://www.wtfpl.net/
 [1]: https://coinmarketcap.com/api/